rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ### Retrieving specific attributes

-If, for a particular action, you do not need every attribute in an object, you can make your application faster by selecting only the specific attributes you need using the `select` parameter.
+If only some attributes in an object are needed for a particular action, increase app performance by using the `select` parameter to choose only the required attributes:

 JavaScript syntax:
     :::javascript